Theranos: Exposure and downfall

 Following the WSJ story, the history of FDA interactions with Theranos was scrutinized.
-The FDA had received a formal inquiry to look at Theranos blood test devices by the U.S. Department of Defense in 2012, before the devices were commercially available and did not require FDA approval.
+The FDA had received a formal inquiry to look at Theranos blood test devices by the U.S. Department of Defense in 2012, when the devices were not yet commercially available and therefore did not require FDA approval.
 FDA inspection reports from 2014 and 2015 stated that its containers for blood collection were "not validated under actual or simulated use conditions" and "were not reviewed and not approved by designated individual(s) prior to issuance".

 In 2015, an FDA inspection resulted in multiple observed violations of FDA Title 21 Regulations.
 It was eventually revealed that the FDA had classified Theranos's device, called a nanotainer, as a Class II medical device, meaning that Theranos would need to use special labels, meet certain performance standards and perform post-market surveillance of the device.
 Theranos asserted that the nanotainer was a Class I medical device and therefore not subject to any regulatory requirements.
 After the 2015 inspection, Theranos announced that it would voluntarily suspend its tests apart from the FDA-approved herpes simplex virus (HSV-1) test.

 The Arizona Department of Health Services reported issues with the company's Scottsdale lab meeting regulations in September 2015.
 The reports were revealed in the Arizona Republic in November 2015.

-In January 2016 the Centers for Medicare and Medicaid Services (CMS) sent a letter to Theranos based on an inspection of its Newark, California lab in 2015, reporting that the facility caused "immediate jeopardy to patient health and safety" due to a test to determine the correct dose of the blood-thinning drug warfarin.
+In January 2016, the Centers for Medicare and Medicaid Services (CMS) sent a letter to Theranos based on a 2015 inspection of its Newark, California lab, reporting that the facility caused "immediate jeopardy to patient health and safety" due to a test to determine the correct dose of the blood-thinning drug warfarin.
 Walgreens subsequently announced a suspension of Theranos blood tests from the Newark lab and immediately paused wellness services in Palo Alto.
-Theranos also agreed to stop tests at Capital BlueCross's Enola, Pennsylvania retail store.
+Theranos also agreed to stop tests at the Capital Blue Cross retail store in Enola, Pennsylvania.

-In March 2016 CMS regulators announced plans to enact sanctions that included suspending Holmes and Balwani from owning or operating any certified clinical laboratory for two years and that they would revoke the facility's certification as a clinical laboratory.

-By April 2016 Theranos came under criminal investigation by federal prosecutors and the SEC for allegedly misleading investors and government officials about its technology.
-The U.S. House of Representatives Committee on Energy and Commerce requested information on what Theranos was doing to correct its testing inaccuracies and adherence to federal guidelines in June 2016.

-In May 2016 Theranos announced that it had voided two years of results from its Edison device.
-The company announced that about 1% of test results had been voided or corrected from its proprietary machines in June 2016.
-Within two weeks, Walgreens formally terminated its partnership with Theranos and would close all remaining Theranos wellness centers.